porterjamesj/virtualenvwrapper.el/README.md

-* Works with the new [python.el](https://github.com/fgallina/python.el), which is the built in on Emacs 24.3 and up.
+* Works with the new [python.el](https://github.com/fgallina/python.el), which is the default on Emacs 24.3 and up.
 Does not support the older python modes.
 * Python shells, interactive shells, eshell, and any other subprocesses can be made aware of your virtualenvs.